Everest Safety & Fatality Statistics

 | 3 L/min (active summit push) | 3-4 hours | 37-50% of total supply — critical risk threshold |

-Everest is not the deadliest 8,000m mountain.
-When measured by fatality-to-summit ratio — deaths per 100 successful summits — it ranks approximately 10th on the list.
-Its high absolute death toll is a function of its commercialization and total attempt volume, not uniquely dangerous terrain.
+Everest is NOT the deadliest 8,000m mountain.
+Generally, when measured by fatality-to-summit ratio — deaths per 100 successful summits — Everest ranks approximately 10th on the list.
+Specifically, its high absolute death toll is a function of its commercialization and total attempt volume, not uniquely dangerous terrain.

 | Mountain | Elevation (m) | Deaths per 100 Summits | Relative Danger |